twesigomwedavid/linux-and-R-intro/assignments/assessment-2024.md

 ### Exercise 4:

-1. How many amino acids are in the longest protein that can be translated from _LDLR_ (Hint: Refer to Ensembl Genome Browser)
+1. How many amino acids are in the longest protein that can be encoded by _LDLR_ (Hint: Refer to Ensembl Genome Browser)
 2. What is the RefSeq accession number and the Ensembl Transcript ID of the MANE Select transcript for (Human) _LDLR_ and how long is the protein sequence from this transcript?
 3. What is the UniProt accession number of (Human) _LDLR_?
 What is the function of LDLR according to UniProtKB?